haohancom/gcov/README.md

 ## inroduction
 **work flow:**
-1. compile & run infoCatchTool.cpp
+1. compile and run infoCatchTool.cpp
+* it's the target program we try to get its code coverage
 * This tool is cerated as a mutiple-keyword search tool which can search one or more keywords in a file and you can get lines from target file which includes the keyword(s) you search.
-*it's the target program we try to get its code coverage
 * _how to use it :_
 ```bash
 [root@localhost gcov]# cat targetFile